With the Daily allowance calculator, you can estimate the amount of your earnings-related allowance.

 There is no protection of 80% of the daily allowance if

-The waiting period is five days during which you have been unemployed as a jobseeker at the TE Office.
+The waiting period is seven days during which you have been unemployed as a jobseeker at the TE Office.

-Weekdays from Monday to Friday are accepted as a waiting period, and a calendar week can include a maximum of five days of a waiting period, unemployment and working days.
-The waiting period must be accrued over a period of eight consecutive calendar weeks.
+Weekdays from Monday to Friday are accepted as a waiting period, and a calendar week can include a maximum of seven days of a waiting period, unemployment and working days.
+The waiting period must be accrued over a period of eight calendar weeks.

 The waiting period cannot include time for which there is no entitlement to a daily allowance (for example, during the accrual of a financial benefit).

-If you have working hours from part-time or occasional employment during the waiting period, this period is the number of hours equivalent to five days.
+If you have working hours from part-time or occasional employment during the waiting period, this period is the number of hours equivalent to seven days.

 Example